hendersonyang/english/docs/examples/variables.md

 x is "Hello World!"
 log x
 ```
-To set the variable x to "Hello World!", we use the IS operator to set x to the data after is.
+To set the variable x to "Hello World!", we use the IS operator to set x to the data after is.<br>
 "log" is the universal function for writing data to console.
 All data within the double quotes following will be written to the console.

 #### Running the program